xavierdouglwss/xavierdouglwss/README.md

 Hi five!✋ Welcome to my Git hub :)

-My name is Douglas Xavier, I'm Junior Developer interested in learning more about web and mobile application development with solid knowledge in front-end development.
-I'm currently a student of Analysis and Systems Development, always trying to combine an application with a good user experience in my projects.
+My name is Douglas Xavier, I'm <i>Junior Developer</i> interested in learning more about web and mobile application development with solid knowledge in front-end development.
+I'm currently a student of <i>Analysis and Systems Development</i>, always trying to combine an application with a good user experience in my projects.

 - 🌱 I’m currently learning JavaScript
 - 📫 How to reach me in <b><i>Linkedin</i></b>: https://br.linkedin.com/in/douglasxavierr